o National Council of Jewish Women Bergen County Section

 A Faith in the Future.
 A Belief in Action...

 NCJW confronts today’s most urgent social and economic challenges facing women, children and families.
 Powered by the Jewish imperative to ensure dignity for all, we impact policy, advocate for justice, and support the community.
 Your voice has never been more essential, and our voices together make a meaningful difference in the world.
+Click here to watch our Centennial Movie.

 Events